OfficeDev/office-js-docs-pr/reference/requirement-sets/add-in-commands-requirement-sets.md

 Add-in commands are UI elements that extend the Office UI and start actions in your add-in.
 You can use add-in commands to add a button on the ribbon or an item to a context menu.
 For more information, see [Add-in commands for Excel, Word, and PowerPoint](../../docs/design/add-in-commands.md).

-The initial release of add-in commands doesn't have a corresponding requirement set (that is, there isn't an AddInCommands 1.0 requirement set).
+The initial release of add-in commands doesn't have a corresponding requirement set (that is, there isn't an AddinCommands 1.0 requirement set).
 The following table lists the Office host applications that support the initial release version, and the build versions or number for those applications.

 | Release   |  Office 2013 for Windows | Office 2016 for Windows\*   |  Office 2016 for iPad  |  Office 2016 for Mac  | Office Online  |
 |:-----|-----|:-----|:-----|:-----|:-----|